Close

 What has been your biggest achievement or obstacle along the way?

-For sure post-production.
+For sure, post-production.
 I never studied photography at school and never followed a course.
-Therefore, editing in the first years was really controversial for me.
-Then I found my style and what I like the most and I have continued in that direction.
+Therefore, editing in the first years was really difficult for me.
+Then I found my style and what I like the most and I continued in that direction.
 Today, I still love to learn more and improve myself from that point of view.

 Who and/or what inspires you most?

 It’s hard to say something precise.
-I think that for sure some photographers out there are a great inspiration, but at the same time I prefer to follow some athletes adventure in some of the most remote place in the world.
-That always give me the right motivation to explore more and do more.
+I think that for sure some photographers out there are a great inspiration, but at the same time I prefer to follow some athletesathletes’ adventures in some of the most remote places in the world.
+That always gives me the right motivation to explore more and do more.

 What is your approach?

-Every time I try to concentrate on the lines of the landscape that I’m shooting and on a subject that balance the scale of the environment.
-For sport photography I try to always give that sense of unlimited and unstable situation.
-Sometimes it is great to give that feeling of trigger in a shot, but the important part is to organise everything and never find yourself in a dangerous situation.
+I always try to concentrate on the lines of the landscape that I’m shooting and on a subject that balances the scale of the environment.
+For sport photography, I try to always give that sense of an unlimited and unstable situation.
+Sometimes it is great to give that feeling of trigger in a shot, but the important part is to organize everything and never find yourself in a dangerous situation.

 Why is accurate color important within your workflow?

-Since I found a right palette of colors that express and represent my photography also other people can recognise my work in the middle of others.
+Since I found a right palette of colors that express and represent my photography, other people can also recognize my work in the middle of others.
 Being sure that my work always follows my brand colors and identity is fundamental.
-Having accurate color on all my monitors and computers while I’m working is the base for creating a good work.
+Having accurate color on all my monitors and computers while I’m working is the basis for creating good work.

 Any tips or advice for photographers just beginning their career?